home | donate | contact us

 Leadership Circle

-In the U.S. today, 1 out of 4 children-14.3 million in all-lack access to afterschool programs.
+In the U.S. today, 11.3 million children lack access to afterschool programs.
 Our young people deserve better.
 Youth in afterschool programs do better in school and achieve higher levels of education.
 They are less likely to get involved in crime, abuse drugs or become teen parents.
-And, they have a chance to explore new worlds and interests.
+Plus, they have a chance to explore new worlds and interests.

 Afterschool Leadership Circle members do their part to help make afterschool a national priority for our youth, families and communities.
 The Afterschool Alliance is proud to recognize these outstanding individuals for their commitment and service to afterschool.